 These group classes are perfect for learning basic obedience in a social setting—these classes are for adolescent (6 months +) and adult dogs with no prior training.
 This class will reinforce good behaviors while extinguishing unwanted ones.
 Learn and review basic obedience.
 Important social skills will also be introduced.

 Some basic commands we cover include:

-• Down: A dog is typically down when its elbows (front feet) and hocks (rear legs) are touching the ground or floor.
+- Down: A dog is typically down when its front elbows and rear hocks are touching the ground or floor.

 If you would like to book a training session please use the link below to see available dates: